elastic/elastic-otel-dotnet/README.md

 This ensures there are no new concepts to learn with the full OpenTelemetry ecosystem remains at ones fingertips.
 Read more about the concept of [OpenTelemetry Distributions](https://opentelemetry.io/docs/concepts/distributions).

-The Elastic distribution includes some Elastic-specific processors to ensure the best compatibility when exporting OpenTelemetry signal data [Elastic Observability](https://www.elastic.co/observability).
+The Elastic Distribution for OpenTelemetry .NET includes some Elastic-specific processors to ensure the best compatibility when exporting OpenTelemetry signal data [Elastic Observability](https://www.elastic.co/observability).
 The distribution also preconfigures the collection of tracing, metrics and logs signals, applying some opinionated defaults, such as which sources are collected by default.
 The distribution also ensures that the OTLP exporter is enabled by default.

-> **_IMPORTANT:_**  The Elastic distribution is currently in early alpha release status.
-It is not yet feature complete and may contain bugs.
+> **_IMPORTANT:_**  The Elastic Distribution for OpenTelemetry .NET is currently in early alpha release status.
+> It is not yet feature complete and may contain bugs.
 We are actively working on improving the distribution and adding new features.
 >
 >  If you would like to experience the alpha and help us improve the distribution by providing